justanirudh/Twitter-2/README.md

 2. Addition of a subscribers column to userid-subscribedto table for efficient retreival of subscribers for a user

 ##ERROR Handling and Logging
 **Logging**: After every query on the webpage, I print the user specific log, along with the timestamp, on the webpage itself.
-It is helpful for the user to see if his/her query went through
+It is helpful for the user to see if its query went through
 **Error**
 I have done error handling at 2 levels:
 1. Channel Level
 At channel level, I am handling errors that do not require querying the database such as a user being already registered, an empty tweet.
 More demonstration can be found in the video
 2. Engine Level
-I handle queries that requrie database (table) access in the engine and forward it to the Channel which then forwards it to the UI.
+I handle queries that require database (table) access in the engine and forward it to the Channel which then forwards it to the UI.